MapRVA/maprva.org/_pages/about.md

 ## OpenStreetMap

 Our work is generally focused on improving [OpenStreetMap](https://openstreetmap.org) (OSM), a free database of geospatial information editable by anyone in the world.
-By contributing data to OSM, we are enabling anyone to create high-quality routing or cartographic products of our city.
+By contributing data to OSM, we enable anyone to create high-quality routing or cartographic products of our city.

 _Check out our page on the OSM Wiki [here](https://wiki.openstreetmap.org/wiki/Richmond,_Virginia)!_

+MapRVA proudly affiliates with [OpenStreetMap US](https://openstreetmap.us/), a nonprofit that helps support and grow OpenStreetMap in the United States.

 ### Editing Guidelines